junxit/us-congress-bills-110/metadata.md

 - 2007-03-27 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
 - 2007-03-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3150)
 - 2007-03-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3150)
+- 2007-03-28 — Received in the Senate and Read twice and referred to the Committee on Finance.